Manon-Fouquet/manon-bricole-website/src/data/work/power_flow_simulator.md

 ---
-title: "Serious game in React - power flow simulator"
+title: "Power flow simulator"
 date: "2022-09-15"
 slug: "powerFlow"
-summary: "Evolutions of a power flow simulator, especially to introduce market design"
+summary: "I specified and managed the evolutions of a power flow simulator, and implemented some of the features in React.
+The main purpose was to integrate a simulation of electricity market on top of the DC power flow simulation"
 link: "https://www.tennet.eu/our-key-tasks/innovations/powerflow-simulator"
-picture: "../images/seattle.jpg"
+picture: "./images/powerflow.png"
 ---